kubernetes/enhancements/keps/sig-node/2625-cpumanager-policies-thread-placement/README.md

 | 5                       | 5                               | 5                           | 10                        |
 | 11                      | 11                              | 11                          | 22                        |

-So, yo make the `cpu` resource accounting consistent, and in order to minimize the overall changes to the system, we added the extra admission check for `smtisolate` policy.
+So, to make the `cpu` resource accounting consistent, and in order to minimize the overall changes to the system, we added the extra admission check for `smtisolate` policy.
 The admission will accept only pods whose Guaranteed QOS containers request a integral amount of CPU which is a multiple of the number of virtual cpus per physical core (= 2 on 2-way SMT).
 With this prerequisite enforced, the policy can safely allocate an amount of physical cores equal to request(cpu) divided by the number of virtual cpus per physical core (= 2 on 2-way SMT).